RA-85693, the aircraft involved in the accident at Ellinikon International Airport in 1997

 0

 Siberia Airlines Flight 1812[2] was a commercial flight shot down by the Ukrainian Air Force over the Black Sea on 4 October 2001, en route from Tel Aviv, Israel, to Novosibirsk, Russia.
 The aircraft, a Soviet-made Tupolev Tu-154, carried 66 passengers and 12 crew members.
 Most of the passengers were Israelis visiting relatives in Russia.
 There were no survivors.
 The crash site is about 190 km west-southwest of the Black Sea resort of Sochi, 140 km north of the Turkish coastal town of Fatsa and 350 km south-southeast of Feodosiya in Crimea.
-The crash was caused by combat-missile launched during joint Ukrainian-Russian military air-defence exercises[3] at the Russian-controlled training ground of the 31st Russian Black Sea Fleet Research center on Cape Opuk near the city of Kerch in Crimea.
+The crash was caused by a missile launched during joint Ukrainian-Russian military air-defence exercises[3] at the Russian-controlled training ground of the 31st Russian Black Sea Fleet Research center on Cape Opuk near the city of Kerch in Crimea.
 Ukraine eventually admitted that it might have caused the crash, probably by an errant S-200 missile fired by its armed forces.[4]
 Ukraine paid $15 million to surviving family members of the 78 victims ($200,000 per victim).[5][6]

 ^"ASN Aircraft accident Tupolev Tu-154M RA-85693 Adler, Russia [Black Sea]". aviation-safety.net.
+Archived from the original on 15 December 2018.
 Retrieved 17 December 2018.

 ^Cite error: The named reference BBC Crash was invoked but never defined (see the help page).